mozilla/gecko-dev/testing/raptor/raptor/perfdocs/browsertime.rst

 **Prerequisites**

-- A local mozilla repository clone with a `successful Firefox build </setup>`_ completed
+- A local Mozilla Repository clone with a `successful Firefox build </setup>`_ completed

 Running on Firefox Desktop
 --------------------------